 This is where you come in.

-Eden Hills Scout Group is a fully voluntary organization.
+Eden Hills Scout Group is a fully voluntary organisation.
 The Leaders all have full daytime commitments like yourself.
 Other than the time at the meeting nights, they all spend many hours preparing for the various activities, keeping up with training requirements and many other activities behind the scenes.

 The support given will depend on the individual circumstances of each family.
 Areas in which regular help is needed are: